OM kram krim kraum sah bhaumaya namah

-Kuja Dosha is read from radical lagna and from the Chandra lagna.
+Kuja Dosha may be estimated from either the indriya-lagna or from the emotionally sensitive Chandra lagna.

 To obtain additional verification, if Kuja-Dosha applies in the D-1 then kuja-drishti it may be confirmed secondarily from navamsha (D-9).

-As a general rule, Kuja Dosha does not show full effect in the psycho-emotional dynamics of marriage unless Kuja-Dosha applies to BOTH 7th from radical lagna AND 7th-from-Chandra.
+As a general rule, Kuja Dosha does not show full effect in the psycho-emotional dynamics of marriage unless Kuja-Dosha applies to BOTH 7th from indriya-lagna AND 7th-from-Chandra.

 Kuja Dosha is formed when Angarika resides in radix bhava-12, bhava-1, or bhava-4 .

-If Mangala also resides in 6th, 7th, or 10th-from-Chandra, then Kuja-dosha can become an exceptionally strong adversarial agent in marriage.
+If Mangala also resides in 6th, 7th, or the emotionally dignified , social-ordering, leadership-seeking; 10th-from-Chandra, then Kuja-dosha can become an exceptionally strong adversarial agent in marriage.